Ready to start trading? Open an account in minutes

 How do I start trading cryptocurrencies?

-We offer CFD trading in 4 cryptocurrencies: BItcoin, Bitcoin Cash, Ethereum and Litecoin.
+We offer CFD trading in 13 cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Binance Coin, Cardano, Chainlink, Dogecoin, Polkadot, EOS, Stellar, Tezos and Uniswap.
 When you trade these cryptos, you are trading them as pairs with the US dollar.
 This means you can go long or short.
 Start by opening small positions to begin with, then scale up as you get to know the volatility of the pair you’ve chosen to trade.

 What is the best way to trade cryptocurrencies?